vdo89/iam-demo-aks-cnpg-keycloak-midpoint/README.md

 1. Run workflow **`04_configure_demo_hosts.yml`**.
-2. The helper script (`scripts/configure_demo_hosts.sh`) discovers the `ingress-nginx` load balancer address, waits for the Keycloak and midPoint services to expose ready pods, updates the GitOps host patches (`k8s/apps/keycloak/hostname-patch.yaml` and `k8s/apps/midpoint/ingress-host-patch.yaml`) with `kc.<IP>.nip.io` and `mp.<IP>.nip.io`, applies them once so you can browse immediately, and lets the workflow commit the patch files back to the repo.
-Argo CD now reconciles the dynamic hosts directly from Git instead of relying on `ignoreDifferences` rules.
+2. The helper script (`scripts/configure_demo_hosts.sh`) discovers the `ingress-nginx` load balancer address, updates the GitOps host patches (`k8s/apps/keycloak/hostname-patch.yaml` and `k8s/apps/midpoint/ingress-host-patch.yaml`) with `kc.<IP>.nip.io` and `mp.<IP>.nip.io`, and writes the resolved URLs to the workflow outputs.
+The workflow commits the patch files back to the repository, installs the Argo CD CLI, triggers a sync of the `apps` application with `argocd app sync --core`, waits for the application to become healthy, and finally smoke-tests the Keycloak and midPoint endpoints to confirm the GitOps reconciliation succeeded.

 ---